-Most people who switch to a low-carb diet, a paleo diet, or a low-carb paleo diet find great success in losing weight.
-I, myself, have lost 120 pounds using these strategies (low-carb for the first 100 pounds and paleo for the last 20 pounds).
-But if your weight-loss seems stalled or too slow, there are some extra tricks that will help you lose weight faster and/or get beyond those natural set points that our bodies all seem to have.
+Clinical trials confirm that the Paleo diet can reverse metabolic syndrome, improve cardiovascular disease risk factors, mitigate diabetes and support healthy weight loss (see Paleo Diet Clinical Trials and Studies).
+But if your weight-loss seems stalled or too slow, there are some extra tricks that will help you lose weight faster and/or get beyond those natural plateau points that our bodies all seem to have.

-1. Don’t Eat for 3-4 Hours Before Bed: When you eat shortly before bed, you increase your metabolism and stimulate growth hormones, which makes it very difficult to lose weight.
+1. Don’t Eat for 3-4 Hours Before Bed: When you eat shortly before bed, you increase your metabolism and suppresses growth hormone release, which makes it very difficult to lose weight.
 Bonus, avoiding eating right before bed improves sleep quality!

 2. Get Lots (and Lots and Lots!)
 Of Sleep: Getting plenty of sleep will help regulate your cortisol levels and give your body plenty of time to rest and repair.
 See The Link Between Sleep and Your Weight.
-If you are prioritizing sleep but still not sleeping well, see my post Trouble Sleeping? for tips.
+If you are prioritizing sleep but still not sleeping well, check out Go To Bed.

 3. Manage Stress: Do whatever you can to keep your stress level in check.
 This is about the stress hormone cortisol, which profoundly affects the ease at which our bodies access stored energy, how we metabolize fat versus sugar, our insulin sensitivity and our leptin (hunger hormone) sensitivity.
-For more tips on stress management, see my post Managing Stress.
+See How Stress Undermines Health.

 4. Get Lots of Low-Strain Exercise: Things like walking, yoga, and swimming are fabulous for regulating your hormones and reducing stress (exercise is not about burning calories, it’s about regulating hormones).
 They also build muscle tone without stressing your body.
-Some light resistance training (yoga, pilates, lifting weights without going nuts) can be very helpful aswell.
+Some light resistance training (yoga, pilates, lifting weights without going nuts) can be very helpful as well.
 One of the key points here is that “over-training”, by which I mean doing something that is too stressful for your body, ends up increasing cortisol and derailing your weight loss efforts.
 See The Benefits of Gentle Movement and Why Exercising Too Much Hurts Your Gut.

 5. Get Outside: Our bodies need sunlight.
 Sun exposure helps regulate our circadian rhythms and our adrenal glands (via the hypothalamus and pituitary gland), which affects cortisol regulation, as well as a whole host of other hormones.
 If getting outside just isn’t possible for you, make sure you are taking a Vitamin D3 supplement (I recommend somewhere in the 2000-10,000 I.U. daily range).